alexkefer/Web-Weasel/README.md

 ## Overview

-Welcome to the P2P Web Cache project!
+Welcome to the Web Weasel P2P Web Cache project!
 This project is developed by Alex Kefer, Keagan Edwards, Ryan Martin, and Khang Tran as part of our Senior Project at WWU.
 Originally built by Keagan Edwards and later modified by Alex Kefer, the current version of the project is 1.0.0.

 The P2P Web Cache project aims to create a decentralized web caching system where peers can share cached web pages, improving the efficiency and speed of web access.

 Sure, here's how you can specify the installation instructions for Go and npm in your README:

+## Installing

+Download the [latest release](https://https://github.com/alexkefer/Web-Weasel/releases) from Github.
+Make sure to run the backend executable whenever you want to use the extension.

-## Dependencies
+## Development Dependencies

-Before running the program, make sure you have the following dependencies installed:
+If you want to make Web Weasel from source, make sure you have the following dependencies installed:

 ### Go